Betting and Gaming Industry: The Facts

 Rates of problem gambling in the UK are low - but we're not complacent

-Problem gambling rates in the UK are low by international standards, according to the independent regulator.
-The latest figures from the Gambling Commission show 0.3 per cent of the adult population are problem gamblers, down from 0.4 per cent the previous year.
+Problem gambling rates in the UK are low by international standards.
+The most recent NHS Health Survey for England, published in May 2023, estimated that 0.4 per cent of the adult population are problem gamblers.
 The equivalent figures in Italy, Norway and France are 2.4 per cent, 1.4 per cent and 1.3 per cent respectively.
 However, one problem gambler is one too many and there is no room for complacency.
 That's why our work continues to raise standards across the regulated industry, in marked contrast to dangers posed by the unsafe, unregulated and growing online black market.

 Tackling misinformation: gambling and suicide